yh15kla9/github-lesser-known-programming-languages/README.md

   - Package and module management
   - Function tags/closures/error prompts/runtime stack traces/coroutines
   - Integrated SSA/linear scan register allocation/reflection/assembler & linker
-- [Nelua](https://github.com/edubart/nelua-lang) - Nelua (stands for Native Extensible Lua) is a minimal, efficient, statically-typed and meta-programmable systems programming language heavily inspired by Lua, which compiles to C and native code.
 # O:
 - [Oberon+](https://github.com/rochus-keller/Oberon) - Oberon+ is a general-purpose, procedural and object-oriented programming language in the tradition of Oberon-07 and Oberon-2.
 The most important features of Oberon+ are block structure, modularity, separate compilation, static typing with strong type checking, generic programming, garbage collection, and type extension with type-bound procedures.
 - [Objeck](https://github.com/objeck/objeck-lang) - Objeck is an object-oriented programming language with functional features.
 Objeck emphasizes, expression, simplicity, portability, and scalability.
 The programming environment consists of a compiler, virtual machine, and command line debugger with IDE plugins.